add-more-ducks/final-deploy/PROCESS.md

 -   User input for items
 -   Admin validation of users.
 This solves the problem of data extraction from wikipedia as it can be easily interpreted by users.

+# 21 April
+- I chose to give the admin his own page from which most of the site-maintenance controls are accessible.